Learn about our test:

 If you have questions about the kidneyintelX.dkd results, please email medicalaffairs@renalytix.com.

-If you have questions about billing, please contact client services at 888-203-2725 or email billing@renalytix.com.
+If you have questions about billing, please contact the client success team at 888-203-2725 or email billing@renalytix.com.